- 1 Top 7 Best Computer Cases Compared

 Next, we looked at customization.
 “Customization” is a bit of a broad term, but we focused on how easy it was to expand storage, add graphics cards, as well as install additional fans, coolers, or radiators.
 This meant that we prioritized models that featured a wider range of expanding slots and even included options that accommodated larger graphics cards and coolers.

-We continued our process by focusing on airflow and cooling features.
+We continued our process by focusing on airflow and cooling support features.
 A computer that overheats will stall and offer poor performance.
 So, we prioritized brands that included multiple fans to improve airflow.
 But we also emphasized models that offer additional fan mounting options on the front and rear panels.
 Along with this, we also highlighted computer cases that were designed for installing coolers and radiators.

 Some people are also motivated to purchase based on aesthetics.
 And to that end, we included a range of tempered glass models that often included RGB back-lit fans for a computer tower that looks as good as it runs.
 While this isn’t a must-have, you’ll find that of the tempered glass models we featured, almost all of them feature customization, increased fan capacity and the ability to customize storage and power.
 After all, some people want the best nas hard drive and others might prefer something else.